SEO in 2021 is different than it was in 2020. And it is almost unrecognisable from what it was ten years ago.

 If the user isn’t at the centre of everything that you do online, your efforts will not yield results.
 Visitors to your site need to be able to find what they are looking for quickly (usually within a few seconds) or they will leave.
 Google has always been about the user, so if your website is not providing a memorable experience, is difficult to navigate and provides little value, potential customers will leave or not come back.
 These tips will help improve your website’s user experience.

-Focus On Your Ideal Customer
+You Aren’t Focussing On Your Ideal Customer

 To attract consistent, high-quality traffic to your site, you need to define who your audience is, what they want, the problems they are trying to solve and then deliver the answers to them.
 You can’t be everything to everyone, so keep asking yourself questions until you know exactly who you are targeting.